-This article provides a practical explanation of market research.
-After reading, you’ll understand the basics of this powerful marketing tool.
+This article provides a practical explanation of Market Research.
+After reading, you’ll understand the basics of this powerful marketing and strategy tool.

 What is Market Research?